Legal-Engineering-Standards-Association/agreements-data-standard/Specification.md

 ## Annex A. (informative) Example Agreement

-Examples of Markdown and MDAST content, variables, and a complete JSON template are provided.
+Examples of Markdown and MDAST content, variables, and a complete JSON template are provided in the original source code repository for the Aignet Agreements Protoocol, copies of which can be located at : [https://github.com/Legal-Engineering-Standards-Association/signet-data-standard/tree/master/templates](https://github.com/Legal-Engineering-Standards-Association/signet-data-standard/tree/master/templates)

 ---